elB4RTO/craplog-GUI/README.md

 ### Whitelist

-You can now add IP addresses to this list (may them be full *IPs*, only a the *net-ID* part or just a portion of your choice), in order to skip the relative lines by whitelisting (or blacklisting..?) them, in both **access** and **error** logs.<br><br>
+You can now add IP addresses to this list (may them be full *IPs*, only a the *net-ID* part or just a portion of your choice), in order to skip the relative lines by whitelisting (or blacklisting..?) them, in both **access** and **error** logs.

-Please notice that the given sequence must be the starting part: it's not possible (at the moment, and more likely also in future versions) to skip IPs ending or just containing that sequence.<br><br>
+Please notice that the given sequence must be the starting part: it's not possible (at the moment, and more likely also in future versions) to skip IPs ending or just containing that sequence.

 As an example, if you insert "123", then only IP addresses starting with that sequence will be skipped.<br>
 If you insert ".1", then nothing will be skipped, since no IP will ever start with a dot.<br>
 But the shortcut "::1" is used by Apache2 for internal connections and will therefore be valid to skip those lines.